joshiausdemwald/AutowiringBundle/README.md

 This is an extremely useful feature in combination with the autowiring stuff explained above.
-All you have to do is to define which classes are parsed at the ContainerBuilder warmup (this happens once, than the DIC is persisted as a concrete php class with simple getter and setter method in symfony´s cache directory).
+All you have to do is to define which classes are parsed at the ContainerBuilder warmup (this happens once, then the DIC is persisted as a concrete php class with simple getter and setter method in symfony´s cache directory.
+The takes a really long time at this early state of development, sure that there it space for optimization.)

 You define services by annotating classes with the @Service annotation.
 As an example i modified the Acme Welcome-controller of the symfony 2 standard